Hammamet Tunisia Travel Guide

 Larger, newer hotels, specifically in Yasmine Hammamet, often feature accessible rooms, ramps, and elevators.
 Yasmine Hammamet Marina also has smoother pathways.

-Specialized services for travelers with visual or hearing impairments are limited.
+Specialized assistance for visually impaired travelers or hearing impairments are limited.
 It is wise to travel with a companion or make sure you have communication apps or devices.

 Contact major travel agencies specializing in accessible travel for recommendations and specific recommendations for Tunisia.
 Directly contact hotels and attractions for detailed information.

 If you have specific accessibility needs, plan your itinerary carefully.
-Focus on newer, more modern areas and attractions known for better infrastructure, and rely on personal transport where public options are unsuitable.
+Focus on newer, more current areas and attractions known for better infrastructure, and rely on personal transport where public options are unsuitable.